connorcla/Escape-Dungeon-Terminal-Based/README.md

  The program will run and the should display in the terminal.
  ## Testing
  > How was your project tested/validated?
  > 	The project's memcheck was validated through valgrind and the code coverage was validated with g++'s built in gcov and lcov.
+We were also reviewing each other's code via pull requests and anotating any discrepancies.
+We'd also play the game repeatedly to verify that the program is performing as expected.